andreaferretti/rosencrantz/README.md

 ## Form and querystring support

-Rosencrantz has support to read the body of a form, either of type `application/x-www-form-urlencoded` or multipart (to be done).
+Rosencrantz has support to read the body of a form, either of type `application/x-www-form-urlencoded` or multipart.
 It also supports parsing the querystring as `application/x-www-form-urlencoded`.

 The `rosencrantz/formsupport` module defines two typeclasses: